Indecs Content Model

+indecs provided an analysis of the requirements for metadata for e-commerce of content (intellectual property) in the network environment, focusing on semantic interoperability.

 indecs was built from a simple generic model of commerce (the "model of making"): a model of the life cycle of any kind of content from conception to the final physical or digital copies.
-The top-level model is summarised as "people make stuff; people use stuff; and (for commerce to take place) people make deals about the stuff".
-If secure machine-to-machine management of commerce is to be possible, the stuff, the people and the deals must all be securely identified and described in standardised ways that machines can interpret and use.
 Central to the analysis is the assumption that it is possible to produce a generic mechanism to handle complex metadata for all different types of content.
 So, for example, instead of treating sound carriers, books, videos and photographs as fundamentally different things with different (if similar) characteristics, they are all recognised as creations with different values of the same higher-level attributes, whose metadata can be supported in a common environment.

 Framework

-The indecs analysis supports interoperability of at least five different types: